pseandersson/hyperbolic-algo/README.md

 The function $M_D$ hides the fact that there are two reflection circles in operation, for further details study the defintion of it.

-The theorem says that there exists an circle which are created by transforming the origo with the translation operation between $A$ and $B$ with different paths.
+The theorem says that there exists an circle which is created by transforming the origo with the translation operation between $A$ and $B$ with different paths.
 It is some kind of dual space.
 The different path creates points on the circle.

 ## Implementation Details